pkakria/JSON-java/README.md

 Testing code added:
 * Two new files have been added XMLSubObjectBasicTest.java, XMLSubObjectAdvancedTest.java.

+PErformance optimizations done:
+* parsesubObject() recursively looks for the subObject desired.
+Once it finds the subObject, it does not parse the XML file further and skips the Reader to the end of XML tags and eventually returns.
+* parseReplaceSubObject() recursively looks for the object to be replaced.
+On finding the desired subObject, it does not parse that object but rather skips to the end of that object's location.
+This is another performance optimization.

 Steps to build:
 * Do .\gradlew.bat build in the JSON-java folder on your windows machine
 * jar file is created inside JSON-java\build\libs folder.
 You can use this jar file to run any code.